 Can I lodge an appeal?

 There is no direct appeal to an Earnings Arrestment Order; you may wish to contact your solicitor for guidance.
 There is no direct appeal to a Arrestment of Funds Order, you may wish to contact your solicitor for guidance.
 To make contact within the Scottish Court Service, visit the contacts page.
-Each Sheriffdom within the Scottish Court Service has a Fines Enforcement Team.
+Each Sheriffdom within the Scottish Courts and Tribunals Service has a Fines Enforcement Team.